N3LL4-01/Catcher/README.md

 https://github.com/user-attachments/assets/fea24641-5dd2-48ba-8110-594312ac8d9a

-Catche is a  web vulnerability scanner designed to identify security vulnerabilities in web applications.
+Catcher is a  web vulnerability scanner designed to identify security vulnerabilities in web applications.
 It supports the detection of SQL injection, XSS, insecure file uploads, and many other vulnerabilities.

 ## Features